 Give students the opportunity to have an “a-ha moment” during homework time.
 Allow them to think independently and extract information from other resources outside of the classroom.
 Challenge students to think for themselves and explore new ideas.
 Thinking outside the box can be exciting and motivating for students.

 Mix things up.
 If your students recognize you have a formulaic approach to homework, it can begin to feel like a repetitive chore.
 You may not know whether your students are learning from the material or memorizing the basic steps to find the answers.
 Additionally, students will tire of similar subjects and formats, so aim for a varied approach.
 One great way to pique a student’s interest is to assign a long-term project.
 Encourage students to seek new and unique research and bring interesting conversations to the classroom.

-Although you can’t be expected to individualize every assignment, you can tailor homework to homogeneous groups within your classroom.
+Although you likely can't individualize every assignment, you can tailor homework to homogeneous groups within your classroom.
 For example, at-risk or gifted students may have different assignments than the rest of the class.
 In high school, students in advanced placement or honors classes typically receive assignments that require more abstract thinking.

 Be sure to schedule the right amount of homework.
 You want homework time to be effective and productive, not exhausting and overwhelming.
 Many educators follow the 10-minutes-per-grade-level rule.
 A first-grader would do 10 minutes of homework a night, a second-grader would do 20 minutes and so on, maxing out at about two hours for high school students.
 Coordinate homework with the other teachers on your team to keep the total amount of time consistent each night.

 8. Make the Connection Between the Material and Life